 GED (HiSET) cost

-Maine has decided to use a different High School Equivalency assessment provider than GED Testing Services.
-The state is now providing the High School Equivalency Test (HiSET), which addresses the same subject areas as the former GED test.
-The HiSET gives participants the chance to show knowledge and understanding of academic skills that may be expected of high school graduates.
+Maine replaced the GED® exam with the HiSET (short for simply High School Equivalency Test).
+The GED was getting too expensive and was offered only in a computer0based format.
+So Maine, like several other states, decided to use a different High School Equivalency Assessment provider than GED Testing Services.
+The state is now providing the High School Equivalency Test (HiSET), which addresses the same subject areas the former GED test.
+The HiSET gives participants the chance to show knowledge and understanding of academic skills that may be expected of high school grads.

 Maine GED (HiSET) testing centers